efiens/blog.efiens.com/content/authors/kynguyenngoc/_index.md

 - Advisors
 ---

 Ky is a second-year Master student in the MPRI (Master Parisien de Recherche en Informatique) program, enrolled at the Ecole Normale Supérieure (ENS) Paris.
 Previously, Ky entered ENS from Licence 3 to complete the Bachelor's degree in an inter-university program with University Paris Diderot.
-Before ENS, he was an HCMUT alumnus at CSE Department and joined Efiens in 2016.
+Before ENS, he was an HCMUT alumnus at CSE faculty and joined Efiens in 2016.

 Despite not being in active in CTFs anymore, Ky still participates in either crypto-related discussions or chit-chats with the current members of Efiens.